If you have never experienced abuse, victims of abuse can look like pathetic, screwed up people who make stupid decisions and wallow in self-pity.

-Abusers masterfully, and repeatedly, put victims between a rock and a hard place and make them choose.
-So on the surface, it looks like the victim is in fact, ‘choosing’ to stay, or to do unhealthy things, or to accept bad behaviour.
+Abusers masterfully, and repeatedly, put victims between a rock and a hard place and make the choose.
+So on the surface, it looks like the victim is 'choosing' to stay or to do some unhealthy thing or to accept 'bad' behaviour.

 In reality, a victim is often being brainwashed, coerced, and forced to do things by someone who is in a position of power over them.

 The really sad part is that a victim will look back with guilt and believe they really did chose it… that they are the fucked up ones.
 This, of course, keeps self-respect nice and low and keeps the abuser in the power seat.